vinaygupta88/Employee_Performance_Prediction/README.md

 ## 📜 License

-This project is licensed under the MIT License — feel free to use and modify!
+This project is open-source and free to use for learning, research, and personal projects.
+No formal license is attached—just give credit if you find it helpful!